-On 11 January, U.S. President Donald Trump reportedly used a choice word during an Oval Office meeting about immigration.
-Just like that, a term that’s usually not part of respectable public vernacular had been splashed on the front pages of newspapers and media websites.
+On 11 January, U.S. president Donald Trump reportedly used a choice word during an Oval Office meeting about immigration.
+Just like that, a term that’s usually not part of respectable public vernacular was splashed on the front pages of newspapers and media websites.

 We chatted with Max Bittker, the San Francisco–based software engineer who built the bot.